-MDHA will select from the established HCV waiting list for no more than 24 months from the date the waiting list is established.
-If a pre-application is not selected from the HCV waiting list within the 24 month period, the pre-application will be considered null and void and will no longer be considered for eligibility determination.
+MDHA will select from the established HCV waiting list until the response rate for selected applicants is below 50% for three consecutive months, or for no more than 48 months from the date the waiting list is established, whichever occurs first.
+If a preapplication is not selected from the HCV waiting list within the applicable period, the pre-application will be considered null and void and will no longer be considered for eligibility determination.
+Families remaining on the list will be notified in writing that their application is being purged, along with information how to re-apply.